-Why I’m Vowing To Do More After #Charlottesville
+Why I’m Vowing To Do More After Charlottesville

 As the protesters and counter-protesters violently clashed on the grounds of the school I used to call home, I was hiking in the Rockies.

 Of course, I saw snippets of what was happening on Twitter, and noticed other alums sharing news stories on Facebook.
-But I didn’t follow it too closely.
-I felt guilty.
+But I felt guilty.
 The contrast between the peaceful, natural beauty I was seeing in real life and the destruction I was seeing on my screen was almost too much to handle.

 But by Monday, it was impossible to look away.
 The racist supremacists fighting cops and peaceful counter-protesters; the deaths of innocent victims; the shameful reaction from the President.
 My heart broke as I spent hours catching up on what was happening.